sjackman/white-spruce-organelles-paper/README.md

 single copy.

 The protein-coding genes
-*atpF*, *rpl2* and *rpoC1*
+*atpF*, *petB*, *petD*, *rpl2*, *rpl16*, *rpoC1* and *rps12*
 each contain one intron, and *ycf3* contains two introns.
-The tRNA genes *trnA-UGC*, *trnI-GAU*, *trnK-UUU*, *trnL-UAA* and *trnV-UAC* each contain one intron.
+The tRNA genes
+*trnA-UGC*, *trnG-GCC*, *trnI-GAU*, *trnK-UUU*, *trnL-UAA* and *trnV-UAC* each contain one intron.
+The rRNA genes are not spliced.

-The genes *petB*, *petD* and *rpl16* of the Norway spruce each contain one intron, and the first and smallest exons of these genes are 6, 8 and 9 bp respectively.
+The first and smallest exons of the genes *petB*, *petD* and *rpl16* are 6, 8 and 9 bp respectively.
 These genes likely belong to [polycistronic transcripts][] of their respective protein complexes, but the short size of their initial exons make them difficult to annotate all the same.
+The initial exons of these genes were added to their annotations manually.

-The gene *rps12* of a plastid genome is typically [trans-spliced][], which makes it difficult to annotate using [MAKER][], and required manually editing the gene annotation to incorporate trans-splicing in the gene model.
-The trans-spliced exon of *rps12* is 26 bp.
+The gene *rps12* of a plastid genome is typically [trans-spliced][], which makes it difficult to annotate using [MAKER][].
+It is composed of three exons and one cis-spliced intron.
+It required manually editing the gene annotation to incorporate trans-splicing in the gene model.

 Each copy of the inverted repeat (IR) is 445 bp in size, much smaller than most plants, but typical of *Pinaceae* ([Lin, 2010][]).
-The two copies of the IR are identical except for a single mismatching base.
+Unlike most inverted repeats, which are typically identical, the two copies differ by a single base.
 The IR contains a single gene, the tRNA *trnI-CAU*.

 All 114 genes of the Norway spruce plastid genome ([NC_021456][]) are present in the white spruce plastid genome.
 The genomes of the white spruce plastid and